 The size and shape of events has a substantial impact on how efficiently Seq can work with them.

 - Seq is designed for regular log events - don't serialize large objects into log events that will be recorded in production

 - Prefer attaching properties rather than concatenating contextual information into messages

 See this article for some more tips on writing structured events effectively.

 If you need to troubleshoot a performance issue with our Support Team, including the information from the Settings > Diagnostics page will help us help you faster.

 You can download this information as a report, including recent internal logs from the Seq server, using the link at the bottom of the diagnostics page:

-An email contact is listed in Seq's 'Support' menu.
+An email contact is listed on our support page.